rvanasa/funqy/README.md

 We hope to reduce the barrier to entry for aspiring quantum developers by leveraging high-level abstractions and design patterns common to classical programming languages.

-In addition, we introduce a novel generalization of pattern matching, which we are using in the context of "superposition extraction".
+In addition, we introduce a novel generalization of pattern matching, which we are using in the context of "superposition extraction."
 Within an `extract` block, a developer may define outputs for each possible input such that when invoked with a superposition, the algorithm will destructure, individually invoke, and then restructure the superposition components.